 Advising Freshmen: We believe that all prehealth students should have a great start at our university, which is why we recommend that prehealth freshmen students meet with a prehealth advisor once per semester.
 Our discussions will include assessing your adjustment to college, finding organizations and activities that are meaningful to you, and keeping you aware of your academic competitiveness.
 We seek to make you aware of the road ahead and map out a strong first year experience both inside and outside the classroom.
 Prehealth advisors lift course registration pins for College of Arts and Science 1st year students (freshmen and transfer) only, however if you are in a different college, we will still advise you on your pre-health track related questions.
 Schedule an appointment or come to walk in advising for this.

 Advising Sophomores: By your second year, students have had a year of foundation science coursework and student involvement behind them.
-Our office supports prehealth sophomores by working with them to design an individualized academic and co-curricular plan to help them towards their goal of pursuing the medical profession of their dreams.
-The comprehensive, 1:1 prescriptive advising appointment helps to lay out the student’s remaining pre-requisite courses and planned activities.
-We recommend one appointment during the sophomore year, with students utilizing our walk in advising option for quick questions.
-You can sign up for a Sophomore Review here
+Our office supports pre-health sophomores by working with them to design an individualized academic and co-curricular plan to help them towards their goal of pursuing the medical profession of their dreams.
+Sophomores are strongly encouraged to make an appointment with a pre-health advisor in the fall of their sophomore year in order to help get feedback and advice about future activities and a competitiveness check.

 Make an appointment with a health professions advisor here: www.as.ua.edu/appointment